Serenity0204/Serenity0204/README.md

 * 🌍  I'm based in California
 * ✉️  You can contact me at [yuhenglin02042003@gmail.com](mailto:yuhenglin02042003@gmail.com)
-* 🧠  I'm learning I'm currently working on several C++ SFML projects to sharpen my skills
+* 🧠  I'm learning I'm currently working on several C++ SFML/Django web projects
 * 🤝  I'm open to collaborating on building web/C++ SFML projects
-* ⚡  I like backend more, and I like to use Django to build web projects.
+* ⚡  I like to use Django to build web projects.
 I planned to build my own non-profit e-learning platform in my third year.

 ### Skills